Light Creamy Chocolate Chiffon Pie is a rich decadent melt in your mouth dessert reminiscent of a delicious chocolate chip mousse.

 How To Make Chocolate Chiffon Pie

 You will need one baked 9 inch pie shell.
-You can use my pie crust recipe from the Strawberry Rhubarb Pie.
-You can find that link here.
+You can use my Standard Pie Crust Recipe if you need one.
 You will only need to do HALF that recipe as that is for a double pie crust.
 This is a single pie crust.

 For the pie filling, in a medium sauce pan add milk, unflavored gelatin, sugar, and chopped semi-sweet unsweetened chocolate.

 Stir continually, over medium low heat, till the sugar is dissolved and the chocolate flecks have melted.

 It should look like the photo below when the sugar has dissolved and the chocolate bits have melted.
 (Sorry the photo is a little blurry… Note to self to wait for it to stop spinning from stirring before taking photo!)

 Pour the mixture into a heavy ceramic dish that won’t crack from the heat…and place in the refrigerator till soft set.
 Check and stir about every 30 minutes.
 You don’t want the gelatin and chocolate to separate.
 It will take about 2 hours to soft set.
 When it is soft set it should be very thick.

 I’ve heard horror stories of this pie not setting up!
 There are three key steps to making this pie and you MUST follow them if you want this to be a success…and you do!
 Cause you’re amazing!